YuZhang-GitHub/RIS_Codebook/README.md

   <img src="https://github.com/YuZhang-GitHub/RIS_Codebook/blob/master/RISs.png" alt="drawing" width="600"/>
 </p>

-Each of the folder corresponds to one RIS, comprising of two subarrays.
-A two-level learning is based on each folder
+Corresponding to the designed solution, we have four subfolders named "LIS_x" in this repository.
+Each of the folder corresponds to one RIS, consisting of two subarrays.
+A two-level learning is based on each folder:
-- Step 1: Learning from scratch of one subarray
+- Step 1 (In folder `S1`): Learning from scratch of one subarray.
-- Step 2: Transfer learning of subarray two with the first subarray
+- Step 2 (In folder `S2`): Transfer learning of the second subarray by initializing the network parameters with the trained first subarray's.
-- Step 3: Combine two level results

-After that

-# Following the steps below to run the simulation
+- Step 3 (In folder `C1`): The second-level learning that combines the learning results of the two subarrays.

+After that, the final, i.e., the third-level learning is performed:
+- Step 4 (In folder `Comb_net`): The third-level learning that combines the learning results of the four RISs.

+Note: At each step mentioned above, you just simply run `main.py` file.

 If you have any problems with generating the figure, please contact [Yu Zhang](https://www.linkedin.com/in/yu-zhang-391275181/).